 Admissions consultations give parents an opportunity to influence our education policy.
 We also make sure that the following people and bodies, who are involved in education in our area, have a chance to see and comment on the documents:

 - Head teachers and chairs of governors of all mainstream schools and academies in Bath and North East Somerset

 - The Diocese of Bath and Wells, and the Clifton Diocese

 - Bath & North East Somerset councillors

-We are required to determine the area that admission authorities should use when consulting on school admission arrangements for 2023/24 to 2024/25.
-The 'relevant area' being consulted on is the whole of Bath & North East Somerset and for own admission authority schools and academies it is the district in which the school or academy is located.
+We were required to determine the area that admission authorities should use when consulting for 2023/24 to 2024/25.
+The 'relevant area' consulted on is the whole of Bath & North East Somerset and for own admission authority schools and academies it is the district in which the school or academy is located.
 For VA Catholic church schools this will be for the parish area that they serve.

-We set the admissions criteria, or policy, for Community and Voluntary Controlled schools, and we include these in our public consultation.
+We set the admissions criteria, or policy, for Community schools, and we include these in our public consultation.